Ahren-Chen/Piraten-Kapern/logbook.md

 Jan 21 2023:
 * Completed F14 by having the player roll based on a strategy.
 The player will choose a face that occurs the most amount of times, and reroll everything but that face until a face appears 3 or more times.
 * Fixed some bugs and also updated the final results printing to include what strategy each player is using.

+Jan 27 2023:
+* Started Step 5 and updated the README with new MVP's